tycitensor/sn45-code/docs/validators/quickstart.md

 You must have the following things:

-- System with at least 24gb of VRAM
+- System with at least 48gb of VRAM
 - Python >=3.10
 - Docker with [gpu support](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)
+- OpenAI API key: This will be used very rarely to handle the finetuning.
+Expect about ~1000 gpt4o calls per month.
+- Github Token
+- Wandb account
+- AWS credentials
+- Huggingface token

+We recommend using two GPUs, most preferably two A6000s.
+Furthermore, we recommend running on the same box as SN20, as both subnets when on the same box only need 2 gpus total.

 ## Getting started